wpaccessibility/wp-a11y-docs/docs/topics/forms/input-label/placeholders.md

 A screen reader announces first the label and then the placeholder.

+## Disadvantage of only using a placeholder
+Only using a placeholder (without a connected label) has some disadvantages:
+- the form field doesn't have a proper accessible name.
+- the placeholder text may become unreadable when a user zooms in and the text becomes too large for the input field.
+- the placeholder text disappears when the user starts typing in the form field or when the field is filled out with autocomplete.

+For a longer hint or other advisory text, place the text close to the form field.
+In this case, use a [description]({{site.baseurl}}/docs/topics/forms/descriptions/).

 ## Basic HTML example for a placeholder

 <label for="search2">Search for a product:</label>